Greenwater Lake Provincial Park

 The park is centred around two lakes, Greenwater and Marean, in the Porcupine Provincial Forest.
 The west side of Marean Lake is not within the park but there is a resort there called Marean Lake Valley Resort.
-The park is also an Important Bird Area (IBA) of Canada (SK 071 Greenwater Lake Provincial Park).
+The park is also an Important Bird Area (IBA) of Canada (Greenwater Lake Provincial Park (SK 071)).

 Attractions and amenities

-Greenwater Provincial Park is considered a all-season destination as it offers a wide variety of amenities and attraction for both the summer and winter seasons.
+Greenwater Provincial Park is considered an all-season destination as it offers a wide variety of amenities and attraction for both the summer and winter seasons.

 Some of the amenities include a marina that offers rentals and moorage, a volleyball net, laundry, hiking, picnicking, a tennis court, a horseshoe area, an 18-hole golf course, mini-golf, a fish cleaning station, a baseball diamond, children's playgrounds, camping, cabin rentals, and a beach.
 There is also a hall available for events and a store with groceries, clothing, souvenirs, and an arcade.